-Verse: I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage.
+Verse: I am the Lord your God, who brought you out of Egypt, out of the land of slavery.
 Exodus 20:2

 Exodus opens with the descendants of Jacob having multiplied from 70 at the time of Joseph's death to a nation of more than two million.
 The nation of Israel was enslaved by Egypt for many years, but God called Moses, who was raised in the pharaoh's palace, to lead his fellow Israelites out of Egypt.
 God brought 10 plagues on the Egyptians to pave the way for the Israelites' release.
 Through the miraculous parting of the Red Sea, the Israelites escaped from the Egyptian army.
 God showed His presence to His people with pillars of cloud and fire, but they soon began to grumble and complain against God.